Emergence of Gaussian fields in noisy quantum chaotic dynamics: Introduction

 For such long-time propagated quantum objects, one can sometimes prove properties analogous to those of genuine eigenfunctions.
-For instance, in \cite{Schu}, Schubert considered Lagrangian states $f_h$ associated to Lagrangian manifolds that are transverse to the stable directions of the dynamics (see section \ref{subsec:Lag}), on a manifold of negative sectional curvature.
+For instance, in \cite{Schu}, Schubert considered Lagrangian states $f_h$ \red{as in (\ref{intro_eq1}),} associated with Lagrangian manifolds that are transverse to the stable directions of the dynamics (see section \ref{subsec:Lag}), on a manifold of negative sectional curvature.
 He could show that the analogue of (\ref{eq:QE}) holds, with $\psi_\lambda$ replaced with $\e^{-i h t_h \Delta_g} f_h$, where $t_h$ goes to infinity as $h\to 0$, while remaining smaller than some constant times $|\log h|$.
-Hence, the large-time evolution of Lagrangian states under the semiclassical Schrödinger equation \eqref{intro_eq1} satisfies quantum unique ergodicity.
+Hence, the large-time evolution of Lagrangian states under the semiclassical Schrödinger equation \eqref{intro_eq1} satisfies \red{an analogue of} quantum unique ergodicity.
 It is thus natural to wonder if such functions do also satisfy an analogue of Berry's conjecture.

 This questions was first raised in \cite{IngRiv}, and was given a partial positive answer.
-Namely, in \cite{IngRiv}, the authors considered Lagrangian states with a \emph{generic} phase, and first took the limit $h\to 0$, and then $t\to \infty$ to obtain convergence to a Gaussian field.
-This result is probably not optimal, and it seems natural to conjecture that the family of functions $\e^{-i h t_h \Delta} f_h$ satisfy Berry's conjecture as soon as $f_h$ is a Lagrangian state associated to Lagrangian manifold that is transverse to the stable directions of the dynamics, and as soon as $t_h\to \infty$ with $t_h \leq c |\log h|$, for some small enough $c$. \\
+Namely, in \cite{IngRiv}, the authors considered Lagrangian states \red{as in (\ref{intro_eq1}),} with a \emph{generic} phase \red{$\phi$}.
+They first took the limit $h\to 0$, and then $t\to \infty$ to obtain convergence to a Gaussian field.
+This result is probably not optimal, and it seems natural to conjecture that the family of functions $\e^{-i h t_h \Delta} f_h$ satisfy Berry's conjecture as soon as $f_h$ is a Lagrangian state associated with a Lagrangian manifold that is transverse to the stable directions of the dynamics \red{(without any additional genericity assumption)}, and as soon as $t_h\to \infty$ with $t_h \leq c |\log h|$, for some small enough $c$. \\

 \textbf{The result: noisy quantum chaotic propagation.} The aim of this paper is to prove a result of this kind, not for the genuine semiclassical Laplacian $-\frac{h^2}{2}\Delta_g$, but for generic small perturbations of the form